Mechano-genetic interactions in stem cell aggregates

 Dynamics of anisotropic tissues

 A key process during animal development is the anisotropic deformation of tissues.
-Often, such deformation is actively driven and some kind of orientational information is inherently defined within tissues (for instance in terms of cell polarity or cell shape anisotropy).
+Often, such deformation is driven by tissue-internal active processes, which are controlled by some kind of orientational information present in the tissue (for instance cell polarity or cell shape anisotropy).
 Yet, generic theories for such active materials with orientational information predict inherent instabilities.
 How could such instabilities be prevented to during animal development?
 To address this question, we study the interplay between orientational information and tissue mechanics using both cell-based and hydrodynamic models for biological tissues.

 Recent publications: